Sultankhan159/BookStoreManagement/README.md

 # BookStoreManagement
-Using Java and Spring Boot
+Using Java and Spring Boot for backend and html,css and js for frontend